 What will the bikeway look like?

 A large component of turning CO Highway 119 into a multi-modal corridor is to add a bikeway, similar to the US 36 Bikeway.
 It will be a continuous, paved path that connects Boulder and Longmont.
 The plans for the bikeway are in the initial phase of design, but as more funding is identified, they will be able to further the plans.
 During 2020, Boulder County and CDOT are proceeding to take the corridor bikeway to a higher level of engineering and design to further define the alignment.

 Now for the big question, who’s paying for the project?

 The total cost of this project is an estimated $250 million including construction of managed lanes, Bus Rapid Transit and the corridor bikeway.

 Currently $93 million in funding has been secured for project: $30 million from RTD, $13 million through the Denver Regional Council of Governments, $9 million from CDOT and $1.15 million in local matching.
-At the end of 2019, CDOT awarded the State Highway 119 an additional $40 million from the funding made available through SB-267.
+At the end of 2019, CDOT awarded the CO Highway 119 an additional $40 million from the funding made available through SB-267.

-The State Highway 119 Coalition is continuing looking into funding mechanisms for the project including federal grants, CDOT grants and other innovative funding solutions.
+The CO Highway 119 Coalition is continuing looking into funding mechanisms for the project including federal grants, CDOT grants and other innovative funding solutions.